fishcus/KAP-manual/en/operation/monitor_diagnosis/metrics_intro.en.md

 > **Note**: Since metrics monitoring depends on InfluxDB and Grafana, please make sure that InfluxDB and Grafana are both correctly configured and started.

 ### InfluxDB
-After InfluxDB starts, you need to modify the configuration file to enable InfluxDB in KE, open `$KYLIN_HOME/conf/kylin.properties` and add the following properties:
+After InfluxDB starts, you need to modify the configuration of Kyligence Enterprise to enable InfluxDB and query metric (disabled by default), open `$KYLIN_HOME/conf/kylin.properties` and add the following properties:

 ```
 kap.metric.diagnosis.influxDB-address=ip:port
 kap.metric.diagnosis.graph-writer-type=INFLUX
 kap.metric.diagnosis.influxDB-database=KAP_METRIC
-kap.metric.diagnosis.influxDB-query-measurement=query_metric
 kap.metric.diagnosis.influxDB-username=username
 kap.metric.diagnosis.influxDB-password=password
 ```

 The password can be encrypted with AES.
-KE contains an encryption tool, you can use it via:
+Kyligence Enterprise contains an encryption tool, you can use it via:

 `bin/kylin.sh io.kyligence.kap.tool.general.CryptTool AES password`